 - Your valid vehicle registration card for the vehicle in question.
 The registration card must reflect the same address that is on the individual’s original lease, deed, or mortgage statement, and utility bill.

-You may request your ROSA exemption online at the link below:
+You may request your ROSA exemption online.

 Or you may mail the required documents to: